Visit our Sister Sites:

 Outdoors:

-Geranium plants prefers full sun.
+Geranium plants prefer full sun.
 It will also do well in partial shade.
 If you live in a warm, southerly climate, opt for partial shade.
 They will grow in average to poor soil.
 If planted in poor soil, add compost and a general purpose fertilizer, to maximize growth and plant health.

 Geranium plants prefer slightly dry soil.
 Water during dry periods.
 Then, allow the soil to dry out between watering.
 Add fertilizer once a month.